aws/amazon-s3-encryption-client-python/test-server/README.md

 ```

 The `ci` target is specifically designed for GitHub Actions workflows, ensuring that servers are properly started, tests are run, and resources are cleaned up afterward.

+The `ci-fast` target is an optimized version that starts servers in parallel and uses various performance optimizations to speed up the CI process.

+## Performance Optimizations

+Performance optimizations have been implemented to speed up the test-server CI process, which was previously taking over 5 minutes to run.
+These optimizations include:

+- Parallel server startup
+- Gradle build caching and parallel execution
+- Dependency caching in CI
+- JVM optimizations

+For detailed information about the optimizations, see [OPTIMIZATION.md](./OPTIMIZATION.md).